Dallas, Texas

 FSS 211 - Embalming I and Clinical Experience (1 QH)

 This is an introductory course in embalming; concentrating on professionalism, accountability, and responsibility, as well as legal regulation.
 Students learn the overall value of embalming.
 Physical and chemical changes that occur in the body and the terminology of death are studied.
 Embalming instruments, preparation room equipment and supplies are discussed.
-Students are required to assist in the preparation of six dead human bodies during this quarter.
-These cases are completed under the direct supervision of embalming lab preceptors.
-Embalming takes place either on-campus in the school's preparation facility or in licensed off-campus facilities.
-Students must provide their own transportation to off-campus sites.

 FSS 223 - Chemistry II (3 QH)